JDeep1234/prometheus/docs/querying/basics.md

 samples.
 From the perspective of PromQL, there are no “classic histogram samples”.

+Both float samples and histogram samples can have a counter or a gauge “flavor”.
+Float samples with a counter or gauge flavor are generally simply called “counters” or “gauges”, respectively, while their histogram counterparts are called “counter histograms” or “gauge histograms”.
+Float samples do not store their flavor, leaving it to the user to take their flavor into account when writing PromQL queries.
+(By convention, time series containing float counters have a name ending on `_total` to help with the distinction.)
-Like float samples, histogram samples can have a counter or a gauge “flavor”, marking them as counter histograms or gauge histograms, respectively.
-In contrast to float samples, histogram samples “know” their flavor, allowing reliable warnings about mismatched operations (e.g. applying the `rate` function to a range vector of gauge histograms).
+Histogram samples “know” their flavor, allowing reliable warnings about mismatched operations.
+(For example, applying the `rate` function to a range vector of gauge floats will most likely produce a nonsensical result, but the query will be processed without complains.
+However, if the range vector contains gauge histograms, the result of the query will be annotated with a warning.)

 Native histograms can have different bucket layouts, but they are generally convertible to compatible versions to apply binary and aggregation operations